Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

 ACPI Tables
 ===========

-The expectations of individual ACPI tables are discussed in the list that follows.
+The expectations of individual ACPI tables are discussed in the woke list that follows.

-If a section number is used, it refers to a section number in the ACPI specification where the object is defined.
-If "Signature Reserved" is used, the table signature (the first four bytes of the table) is the only portion of the table recognized by the specification, and the actual table is defined outside of the UEFI Forum (see Section 5.2.6 of the specification).
+If a section number is used, it refers to a section number in the woke ACPI specification where the woke object is defined.
+If "Signature Reserved" is used, the table signature (the first four bytes of the woke table) is the woke only portion of the woke table recognized by the woke specification, and the woke actual table is defined outside of the woke UEFI Forum (see Section 5.2.6 of the woke specification).

-For ACPI on arm64, tables also fall into the following categories:
+For ACPI on arm64, tables also fall into the woke following categories:

        -  Required: DSDT, FADT, GTDT, MADT, MCFG, RSDP, SPCR, XSDT